Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Bulleen recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Bulleen has seen approximately 70 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 351 homes were approved, with an additional 24 approved in FY26 as of now.
-On average, about 0.4 people have moved to the area for each dwelling built during these years, indicating that new supply has kept pace with or exceeded demand.
+Over the past five financial years, from FY21 to FY25351 homes were approved, with a further 24 approved so far in FY26.
+The average population increase per dwelling built over these years was 0.4 people.

-This offers ample buyer choice and creates capacity for population growth beyond current forecasts.
-The average construction cost value of new properties is around $531,000, suggesting a focus on the premium market with high-end developments.
-In terms of commercial approvals, Bulleen has registered approximately $8.1 million this financial year, reflecting its residential character.
-When compared to Greater Melbourne, Bulleen's development levels are similar per person, preserving market equilibrium consistent with surrounding areas.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+The average construction cost value of new properties was $531,000, indicating a focus on the premium market with high-end developments.
+In FY26, $8.1 million in commercial approvals have been registered, reflecting the area's residential character.
+Comparatively, Bulleen has similar development levels per capita to Greater Melbourne, maintaining market equilibrium consistent with surrounding areas.
 However, building activity has slowed in recent years.

-The new building activity shows a mix of 33.0% detached houses and 67.0% medium and high-density housing.
-This shift towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.
-This represents a notable change from the area's existing housing composition, which is currently around 80.0% houses.
-This shift may indicate decreasing availability of developable sites and reflects changing lifestyles and the need for more diverse, affordable housing options.
-With approximately 255 people per dwelling approval, Bulleen shows characteristics of a low-density area.
-Population forecasts indicate that Bulleen will gain around 707 residents by 2041, according to the latest AreaSearch quarterly estimate.
+The new building activity shows 33.0% detached houses and 67.0% medium and high-density housing.
+This shift from the area's existing housing composition (currently 80.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and demand for more diverse, affordable housing options.
+Bulleen has a population density characteristic of low-density areas, with around 255 people per dwelling approval.
+According to AreaSearch's latest quarterly estimate, Bulleen is forecasted to gain 707 residents by 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development